 In 1953 the first church building was completed on the present site under the pastoral leadership of Rev. Gordon Schieck.
 Several facility expansions have taken place since then, but the church building remains on its original site.
-The congregation has grown in many ways through the years, and today around 500 women, men, youth, and children consider it their church home.
+The congregation has grown in many ways through the years.

 The church actively supports career missionaries in Uganda, Malawi, and Guam.
 If you’d like, you can visit www.bistritan.com to meet our missionaries to Guam – Gary and Gwen Bistritan and their family.

 Camrose Church of God is a partner with NeighbourAid Camrose, an interchurch coalition which provides care to persons in need of food, clothing, and other life essentials.

 “We live to be transformed by the Christ who makes our every encounter count.”